Theodore M. Pomeroy: Political career

 In 1847, he was elected by the Whig Party as clerk of Auburn and in 1851, he was nominated by the Whigs and was elected district attorney.
 He was reelected again in 1853 and served a second term.
 At the end of his second term he was chosen to be a Member of the New York Assembly by the Republicans to represent the second district of Cayuga and served in the legislature in 1857 but declined renomination.

-In September 1860, he was nominated and elected by the Republican party to represent the 25th Congressional district, composed of the counties of Cayuga and Wayne, in the House of Representatives.
+In September 1860, he was nominated and elected by the Republican Party to represent the 25th congressional district, composed of the counties of Cayuga and Wayne, in the House of Representatives.
 On July 4, 1861, he took his seat at the extra session of the 37th Congress convened by President Abraham Lincoln, right after the start of the Civil War.
 He was referred to as the youngest-looking member on the floor by Washington newspaper correspondents, who described him as follows:

-He was nominated by acclamation in 1862, 1864, and 1866 from the 24th Congressional district which comprised the counties of Cayuga, Wayne and Seneca.
+He was nominated by acclamation in 1862, 1864, and 1866 from the 24th congressional district which comprised the counties of Cayuga, Wayne and Seneca.
 On March 3, 1869, Pomeroy's final full day in office came to a close with the 40th Congress.

+One-day Speakership (1869)

 Schuyler Colfax, who was to be sworn into office as vice president the next day, resigned as speaker of the House.
-Upon his resignation, the House passed a motion declaring Pomeroy duly elected speaker in place of Colfax.
+Upon his resignation, the House passed a motion declaring Pomeroy, who was himself leaving Congress the next day, duly elected as speaker in place of Colfax.
 In office for one day, his is the shortest tenure of any speaker of the U.S. House.

+New York politics

 After leaving Congress, Pomeroy was briefly out of politics.
-He returned to public life in the mid-1870 and was elected mayor of Auburn, New York, serving from 1875 to 1876, then as a member of the New York State Senate (25th D.) in 1878 and 1879.
+He returned to public life in the mid-1870s and was elected mayor of Auburn, New York, serving from 1875 to 1876, then as a member of the New York State Senate (25th D.) in 1878 and 1879.